-A sample lesson plan for researching and exploring a country can follow this sequence to best integrate the concepts.
+A sample lesson plan from Gypsy Family Travel for researching and exploring a country, city or any destination can follow this sequence to best integrate the concepts.
 A lesson can be part of a broad curriculum or it can be as specific as you want it to be.
 If you are not planning a trip anytime soon, the student can be an “armchair traveler.”

 Sample Lesson Ideas:

 Choose a destination— state or country.
 Have the student write to the Chamber of Commerce or Tourism Bureau of that destination requesting materials.
 Some will provide these for free.
 When the package arrives from the Chamber of Commerce, the student sorts through useful information as they become the “docent” or “travel agent.
 When I was a teacher in the 90’s, my students enthusiastically waited for these packages to arrive.
 It was the highlight of this unit.
 Now the different subjects come in:

 Geography-–use Google Maps or a regular atlas to locate the destination Social Studies–draw and learn about the country’s map symbols and colors

 Science or Art-– make a craft or project depending on the destination you are studying.
 Example: a volcano project for Santorini, Greece.
 A paper maiche mountain project for The Alps, etc..
 Make a poster of your country, showing the highlights.